Mridvi/business-service-management-api/README.md

 # Business Service Management Platform

-A production-style business operations backend designed to manage the complete lifecycle of services and customer service requests through a secure, scalable REST API.
+A production-style business operations backend for managing business services, customer requests, and administrative workflows through a secure REST API.

-The platform provides a centralized system for businesses to publish and manage their service offerings, onboard and authenticate customers, receive service requests, prioritize incoming work, and manage requests through defined operational stages.
-It supports separate customer and administrator workflows using JWT authentication and role-based access control, ensuring that users can access only the functionality appropriate to their role.
+The platform allows businesses to maintain a service catalog, authenticate users, receive and prioritize customer requests, and manage requests through a defined lifecycle.
+It supports separate customer and administrator workflows using **JWT authentication** and **role-based access control**.

-The backend is built with **FastAPI, PostgreSQL, SQLAlchemy, Redis, and Docker**, following a modular architecture that separates API routing, business logic, database models, authentication, authorization, and infrastructure concerns.
-The application also includes interactive **Swagger/OpenAPI documentation** and automated **Pytest integration tests** for validating core API workflows.
+Built with **FastAPI, PostgreSQL, SQLAlchemy, Redis, and Docker**, the project follows a modular backend architecture with interactive **Swagger/OpenAPI documentation** and automated **Pytest testing**.

-The project demonstrates how a Python backend can be structured to support real-world business operations rather than functioning as a simple CRUD application.
-It combines authentication, authorization, relational data management, service workflows, request prioritization, administrative controls, API documentation, testing, and containerized development into a single backend platform.

 ---